Bisphenol A: Uses and applications

-Major uses
+Main uses

 Polycarbonates

-About 65–70% of all bisphenol A is used to make polycarbonate plastics, which can consists of nearly 90% BPA by mass.
+About 65–70% of all bisphenol A is used to make polycarbonate plastics, which can consist of nearly 90% BPA by mass.
 Polymerisation is achieved by a reaction with phosgene, conducted under biphasic conditions; the hydrochloric acid is scavenged with aqueous base.
 This process converts the individual molecules of BPA into large polymer chains, effectively trapping them.

 Epoxy and vinyl ester resins

 About 25–30% of all BPA is used in the manufacture of epoxy resins and vinyl ester resins.
 For epoxy resin, it is first converted to its diglycidyl ether (usually abbreviated BADGE or DGEBA).
 This is achieved by a reaction with epichlorohydrin under basic conditions.

 Some of this is further reacted with methacrylic acid to form bis-GMA, which is used to make vinyl ester resins.
 Alternatively, and to a much lesser extent, BPA may be ethoxylated and then converted to its diacrylate and dimethacrylate derivatives (bis-EMA, or EBPADMA).
 These may be incorporated at low levels in vinyl ester resins to change their physical properties and see common use in dental composites and sealants.